raahymrehan0/Tetris-Autoplayer/README.md

 ## Acknowledgments

-Inspired by the classic Tetris game mechanics.
+Inspired by the classic Tetris game mechanics and based on code from UCL's Design and Professional Skills Module.